Weekly Announcements

 Room: 101, Tillett Hall

-Dr. Wilder can respond to most queries about the major and the minor through email (
+Dr. Kleiman can respond to most queries about the major and the minor through email (

 International Students interested in Psychology: Posted Zoom advising hours may not be convenient because of time zone differences.
 Current or prospective international students are encouraged to contact advising (